scottyler89/umap_tsne_experiment/README.md

 ## Results

 Okay - so folks have griped that the "false creation of struction from nothingness" might only happen when you "reduce" from 2 dimentions to 2 dimentions.
-Of course, that's not the point of dimension reduction - the point is to reduce dimetions. https://twitter.com/slavov_n/status/1683785160825643008
+Of course, that's not the point of dimension reduction - the point is to reduce dimensions. https://twitter.com/slavov_n/status/1683785160825643008

 So - what if the "intrinsic" dimentionality is 2, but there are lots of redundant dimentions?
 In this situation, we have 2 "real dimentions" that could explain most of the variation in the data.
 We'll first simulate those 2 "real dimentions" (left hand column in the plots below), then we'll create 100 redundant dimentions per real dimention for our 1000 observations (+variable amounts of noise for the redundant dimentions: rows).
 So here, the input fed into the tSNE and UMAP algs are actually 1000 rows (observations), with 200 features (columns).
 But they are generated from 2 main features + variable amounts of noise.
 Do we still see structure from nothing when we are actually performing dimensionality reduction from 200 features to 2, knowing that the underlying 2 main features are unrelated?
 Yes.